Maoist insurgency in Turkey

-History
+Background

 On 24 April 1972, the Communist Party of Turkey/Marxist–Leninist (TKP/ML, sometimes incorrectly referred to as Partizan after the name of one of its publications) was formed by a radical group led by İbrahim Kaypakkaya, and intended to wage a people's war.
-However, a year later Kaypakkaya was captured, tortured and killed.
-In 1978, it had its first conference, affirming its plan for guerrilla warfare, although little progress was made in this direction.
+However, a year later, Kaypakkaya was captured, tortured, and killed.
+In 1978, it had its first conference, affirming its plan for guerrilla warfare, although the idea of armed rebellion remained in theory with little progress made to fruition.
 The TKP/ML was involved in political violence between left and right wing groups in the 1970s.